stefanschneider/dropsonde-protocol/README.md

    ```

 ### Java

-1. Build the go code first (see above) so that all the imports are available

-2. Generate the Java code (optionally providing a target path as a directory)
+1. Generate the Java code (optionally providing a target path as a directory)
    ```
    ./generate-java.sh [TARGET_PATH]
    ```